 If you smoke cannabis, avoid inhaling deeply or holding your breath.

-Secure your stash.
+Secure your substances (drugs).

 If you or your child has accidentally consumed drugs or medication, contact the Ontario Poison Control Centre at 1-800-268-9017.
 Cannabis poisoning in babies and children is a medical emergency.